By Jane Barthelemy.

 The wealthy upper-class and royalty searched for a way to grow sugar more cheaply than Asian imports.
 A mad rush ensued to grab territories, as nations competed to claim the choicest islands and warm climates needed.
 Columbus brought sugarcane to the New World.
 Soon the Caribbean and Brazil became busy sugar plantations, using African slave labor.
 By 1750, 11 million slaves had been brought from Africa to fuel the increasing demand.

 Before sugar was available, a traditional breakfast was hot porridge of soaked grain and fresh cream.
-As more sugar was imported, by 1790, breakfast customs changed.
-Instead of porridge, wealthy people could have an assortment of jams, scones, pastries, tea, coffee, and chocolate, all from the new colonies.
-One could honestly say that the exploration of the New World, and the founding of the 13 colonies that became the United States, was almost exclusively fueled by Europeans’ desire for wealth and their demand for sugar!
+As more sugar was imported, by 1790, breakfast customs changed completely.
+Instead of porridge, people could have an assortment of jams, scones, pastries, tea, coffee, and chocolate, all from the new colonies.
+One could honestly say that the exploration of the New World, and the founding of the 13 colonies that became the United States, was almost exclusively fueled by Europeans’ desire for wealth and their new addiction to sugar!

 British Doctor pronounces: “Sugar is Worse than Eating Nothing”

-In 1793 a ship full of sugar from the colonies was wrecked in the Atlantic.
+In 1793 a ship full of cane sugar from the colonies was wrecked in the Atlantic ocean.
 Most of the crew died, and the five surviving sailors were finally rescued after being marooned for nine days.
-They were in a wasted condition due to starvation, having consumed nothing but sugar and rum.
-None of them made it, they all expired of kidney failure.
-The attending doctor was inspired to conduct further experiments feeding sugar to dogs.
-The dogs wasted and died as well.
-His conclusions published in 1816 stated that for humans and animals: “Sugar is worse than eating nothing”.
-In fact, sugar actually leeches precious nutrients out of the body, and excretes them in the urine.
+When they were recovered, they were in grave condition due to starvation, having consumed nothing but sugar and rum.
+Sadly, none of them survived; they all expired of kidney failure.
+The attending doctor was curious to conduct further experiments by feeding sugar to dogs.
+He soon discovered the dogs wasted and died as well.
+His conclusions were published in 1816 stated that for humans and animals: “Sugar is worse than eating nothing”.
+In fact, he said sugar actually leeches precious nutrients out of the body, and excretes them through the urine.

 What about early American breakfasts?

-Traditions for the morning meal followed the ethnic background of the new immigrants.
-Many English ate oatmeal made with “groats”, the hulled grain cut into pieces and soaked overnight before cooking.
+Traditions for the morning meal followed the ethnic tastes of new immigrants.
+Many English ate oatmeal “groats”, the hulled grain cut into pieces and soaked overnight before cooking.
+Rolled oats were unknown.
 Groats had to be cooked between 4 and 24 hours, depending on how it was ground.
-Rolled oats were unknown.
 German immigrants had sausage and potatoes for breakfast.
 Southern folks ate grits and gravy.
 In the French Quarter people started the day with pastries and chicory coffee.
 The Dutch enjoyed an early version of donuts called “olykoeks”, which were fried pastries in oil.
+Yummy!

 Pioneers traveling the American West ate simple foods, consisting of good-old American cornmeal and hot water, prepared in every imaginable way.
 They created new breakfast traditions like cornmeal mush, corn pone, Johnnycakes, and corn dodgers.
-Ashcakes were cornmeal wrapped in cabbage leaves cooked in hot ashes.
-Hoecakes were a favorite – small corn pancakes cooked on a garden hoe over a campfire.
+One breakfst favorite of wagon trains was Ashcakes, which were cornmeal wrapped in cabbage leaves cooked in hot ashes.
+Hoecakes were also a favorite – meaning small corn pancakes cooked on a garden hoe over a campfire.

 Since 1900 Americans have seen huge changes in breakfast.

-Most of these changes have been created by the food industry to bring increased productivity, convenience, longer shelf life, and economies of scale.
+Most of these developments have been designed by the food industry to bring increased productivity, convenience, longer shelf life, and economies of scale.
 While this serves the food industry, so far most of the changes come at a very high cost to our health.